Bloodroot

 winter.
 Bloodroot is one of the first wildflowers to open its

 bright white flowers in Midwestern woodlands.
-This native plant is
+This native plant

-at home in deciduous forests and in gardens where appropriate
+is at home in deciduous forests and in gardens where appropriate

 conditions can be provided.

-Very early in the spring, native wildflowers begin blooming in the
+Very early in the spring, native wildflowers begin blooming in

-(Papaveraceae).
-Other common names include bloodwort, Indian
+poppy family (Papaveraceae).
+Other common names include

-Bloodroot and trout lilies in a woodland in southern
+is found in Bloodroot and trout lilies in a woodland in southern

 Wisconsin.undisturbed woodlands, on flood plains and on slopes

 near streams or ponds in zones 3-8.
-It is generally rare, but can
+It is generally rare, but

-common name of bloodroot.
+prompted the common name of bloodroot.

-Sap (R) from the red to orange-colored rhizomes (L) gives rise to
+Sap (R) from the red to orange-colored rhizomes (L) gives rise

-the common name of bloodroot.This species grows in clumps,
+to the common name of bloodroot.This species grows in clumps,

 producing leaves and flowers early in the season, then going